 Salt Lake City is at the urban heart of the metropolitan Wasatch Front.
 In 1847, Brigham Young famously led Mormon pioneers into the valley declaring "This is the right place."
 Later, the joining of the transcontinental railroad in nearby Ogden and the Pony Express route in Salt Lake City cemented the area’s importance as a transit hub and economic center in the development of the American West.
 The area’s ideal geography led to the nickname “Crossroads of the West.”

 SLC continues to be the gateway for travelers making the quick trip to Utah's ski resorts, southward to Utah’s renowned red rock country or northward to Yellowstone and Grand Teton national parks.
-Increasingly, SLC is giving travelers reasons to stay and enjoy the comfortable urbanism of vibrant city.
-Utah’s capital provides all the amenities you expect to find in a thriving metro area and the convenience and affordability of a place that hasn’t yet been “discovered” by the masses.
+Increasingly, SLC is giving travelers reasons to stay and enjoy a Salt Lake City Vacation thanks to the comfortable urbanism of this vibrant city.
+Utah’s capital provides all the amenities and events you expect to find in a thriving metro area and the convenience and affordability of a place that hasn’t yet been “discovered” by the masses.

-SLC’s compact downtown makes for easy walking between restaurants, bars and nearby attractions in the city center, like the historic and spiritual heart of Utah, Temple Square, shopping at City Creek Center or curling up with a book at the soaring glass atrium of the Moshe Safdie and Associates-designed City Library.
+A compact downtown makes for easy walking among the many things to do in Salt Lake City.
+Restaurants, bars and other attractions bring life to the city center.
+Visit the historic and spiritual heart of Utah, Temple Square, shop at City Creek Center or curl up with a book at the soaring glass atrium of the Moshe Safdie and Associates-designed City Library.

-Just off downtown, leafy, tree-lined streets on SLC's famous grid system lead to hip neighborhoods like the 9th and 9th district, home to bustling espresso bars and bakeries like Coffee Garden and Tulie and a burgeoning food scene exemplified by Pago, famous for artfully crafted American cuisine showcasing locally-sourced ingredients.
+Just off downtown, leafy, tree-lined streets on SLC's famous grid system lead to hip neighborhoods like the 9th and 9th district, home to bustling espresso bars and bakeries like Coffee Garden and Tulie as well as a burgeoning food scene exemplified by Pago, famous for artfully crafted American cuisine showcasing locally-sourced ingredients.

 A brisk trip on TRAX, SLC’s light rail system, takes you from city center past The Leonardo science museum to the University of Utah campus district, home to Red Butte Garden and Arboretum and the Natural History Museum of Utah.
 The campus area is also adjacent to multiple access points to the Bonneville Shoreline Trail, a sprawling network of trails lacing the foothills behind the city with nearly 100 miles of hiking, running and biking trails, an after-work favorite for locals.

 Looking to the south, the foothills surrounding the University give way to the airy peaks of the Wasatch Mountains, home to the world-renowned ski areas of Alta, Snowbird, Brighton and Solitude, just 30 minutes from downtown.
-One key element in SLC’s appeal is the close proximity to spectacular outdoor recreation.
+One key element in the appeal of a Salt Lake City Vacation is the close proximity to spectacular outdoor recreation.
 It is difficult to find any place on earth that marries the comforts, culture and attractions of a metropolitan city with the trails, tranquility and recreation of mountain living.

 SLC is the intersection of two major Interstate highways, the east-west artery of I-80 and north-south I-15 artery.
 Downtown Salt Lake is less than an hour from 11 major ski resorts and roughly 4 hours to Utah's five national parks.
 Due to its convenient location and easy access to Salt lake International Airport, many travelers use SLC to combine their trips to Utah with Yellowstone (6 hours), Grand Teton (6 hours), the Grand Canyon (6 hours) or Las Vegas (5.5 hours).